rmaharja/UI-Project/README.md

 ## Things to work on:

-* Displaying number of columns dynamically
+* Displaying number of columns dynamically.
 * Adding media queries.